beakerandjake/advent-of-code-runner/README.md

 #### `.env`
 This file stores your authentication token, it ***should not be committed to source control***.
 See the [Authentication Token](https://github.com/beakerandjake/advent-of-code-runner#authentication-token) section for more information.

+## Example Repository
+I am using this CLI for my own advent of code solutions.
+You can refer to this project as a real world example of how to use this CLI.

+*Spoiler Warning*: [This project](https://github.com/beakerandjake/aoc-2022) contains my solutions to advent of code 2022.